Millie’s Guide to UI/UX Design

 Studying user interface (UI) and user experience (UX) design may seem daunting, but what if there was a handbook for it?

-In a recent Millie’s Guide webinar, Ivan Butyliuk, Senior Product Designer at Netflix, shared his journey from developing an interest in graphic design to landing a senior design position at a leading streaming platform.
+In a recent Millie’s Guide workshop, Ivan Butyliuk, Senior Product Designer at Netflix, shared his journey from developing an interest in graphic design to landing a senior design position at a leading streaming platform.
 Read on for his expert insights.

 What is product design?